-Upon successful completing of the course, delegates will achieve the nationally recognised Ofqual approved Level 4 Award in the Internal Quality Assurance of Assessment from NOCN or Pearson Edexcel.
+Upon successful completion of the course, you will achieve the nationally recognised Ofqual approved Level 4 Award in the Internal Quality Assurance of Assessment from NOCN or Pearson Edexcel.
 You can choose whichever awarding body you like at no extra cost.

 What is the Level 4 Award in the Internal Quality Assurance of Assessment Course?

-The Level 4 Award in the Internal Quality Assurance of Assessment Course, also known as the IQA/V1 Course, is the qualification you need to internally verify the work of assessors who teach and assess students in your subject specialism.
+The Level 4 Award in the Internal Quality Assurance of Assessment Course, also known as the IQA/V1 course, is the qualification you need to internally verify the work of assessors who teach and assess students in your subject area.

-To obtain the linked qualification or Level 4 Award, you will need to attend the complete 2-day L4 IQA Training Course and submit the assessments online.
+To obtain this Level 4 Verifier Award, you will need to attend the complete 2-day L4 IQA Training Course and submit the assessments online.
 This is an online exclusive course and will be conducted in front of a tutor in a live classroom setting.

 Why should I train in a virtual classroom?

-With the current global situation pertaining to Covid-19, classroom training is an option that doesn’t exist.
-However, we understand that nothing beats being immersed in the energy of the classroom while being surrounded by like-minded students who want to better themselves in studying for their future.
+With the current global situation pertaining to Covid-19, many people are still feeling unsure about face-to-face training.
+However, we understand that nothing beats being immersed in the energy of the classroom while being surrounded by like-minded peers and professionals.

-That is why we are introducing the Level 4 Award in the Internal Quality Assurance of Assessment course in the online classroom format.
+That is why we offer the Level 4 Award in Internal Quality Assurance course in the online classroom format.
 This will allow you the opportunity to ask your tutor questions and will also give you the chance to partake in group discussions with your fellow students.
 After completing the course, you can the work as an Internal Verifier in a range of sectors for example, you can become an internal verifier for beauty, health and social care, childcare, health and safety, private security, construction, apprenticeships, hospitality etc.